 Is it a good idea, John, to demand wall funding up front before the election and maybe shut down the government?

-Uh uh I I don't I don't like to see the government shut down, but you know what?
+I don't like to see the government shut down, but you know what?

 I must be the only person that doesn't care because we all know the government doesn't shut down.

-It's just a big game that Washington plays, and the few people that get paid holidays, you know what, they're happy as can be.
+And the few people that get paid holidays, you know what?

-Well, the last time Schumer misplayed it because you know what happened?
+Well, the last time, Schumer misplayed it because you know what happened?

 The military didn't get paid because they hadn't passed that appropriation bill.

-That's how crazy these democrats are.
+That's how crazy these Democrats are.

 We appreciate it.

-Uh you're gonna meet an individual that is trying to work.
+You're going to meet an individual that is trying to work.

 Iran is in deep trouble.

-We now see a uh uh restlessness that is taking place among their very high youth population, and with the president's new sanctions, does that mean a change could be on the horizon?
+And with the president's new sanctions, does that mean a change could be on the horizon?

 That's next.

-Uh these were terrible deals, but I would say that the Iran deal was one of the worst I've ever seen.
+These were terrible deals, but I would say that the Iran deal was one of the worst I've ever seen.

-It was just present.
+It was just president.

-This must be approved by Congress.
+Must be approved by Congress.

-I wanted I I would think anybody would want it approved by Congress.
+I would think anybody would want it approved by Congress.

-But since we took out of that deal, we got out of that deal.
+But since we took out of that deals we got out of that deal, I think Iran is a much different place.

-Well, that's another promise made, another promise kept, and what we're learning and what we're seeing is that yeah, the president got us out of that horrific Iranian deal, and we're seeing a restlessness as a very high percentage of young people in Iran that are dying for freedom.
+And what we're learning and what we're seeing is that, yeah, the president got us out of that horrific Iranian deal.

-Many of them were abandoned by Barack Obama back in 2009 when we had an opportunity, frankly, that was second to none, and we didn't take advantage of it.
+Many of them were abandoned by Barack Obama back in 2009 when we had an opportunity, frankly, that was second to none and we didn't take advantage of it.

-Uh he happens to be in town.
+He happens to be in town.

-We asked him to pop in for a few minutes and uh give us an update on what's happening there.
+We asked him to pop in for a few minutes and give us an update on what's happening there.

 How are you, sir?